shahidali696/shahidali696/README.md

 - 💬 Ask me about how to get started with development.
 - 📫 How to reach me: shahid696ali@gmail.com or <a href="https://www.linkedin.com/in/shahid-ali696/">Linkedin</a>
 - ⚡ Fun fact: I think alot 😄
-- Student of Bachelors of Computer Science 😎.
 ## 🔧 I am passionate about leading technical teams and have extensive expertise in:

 </br>